 Screening for celiac disease

-Other symptoms parents might notice include fatigue, diarrhea, skin rashes or anemia.
+Other common symptoms parents might notice include fatigue, chronic diarrhea, skin rashes or anemia.
 Dr. Alkalay encourages parents to see a pediatrician or specialist to find out if testing for celiac disease is necessary before making any dietary changes.
 Screening for celiac disease often involves a blood test.

 "If you have any suspicion that your child has celiac disease, he or she should get screened with blood work at a pediatrician's office or at a pediatric gastroenterologist's office," says Dr. Alkalay.
 "It is not recommended to avoid gluten unless it's medically necessary."

-While celiac disease is a lifelong condition, symptoms can be managed with diet.
-Dr. Alkalay encourages parents to watch for signs of celiac disease in their children to help diagnose and treat the issue early.
+While celiac disease is a lifelong condition, symptoms can be managed with a strict gluten-free diet.
+Dr. Alkalay encourages parents to watch for signs that their child is developing celiac disease to help diagnose and treat the issue early.

 The childhood celiac disease program at Children's Health is the only medical pediatric celiac program in North Texas.
 Learn more about our gastroenterology programs and services.